Friday Night with Jonathan Ross: Suspension

-The comedy stand-up show Live at the Apollo was shown in the 22:35 Friday night slot during Ross's absence.
+The comedy stand-up show Live at the Apollo was shown in the 22:35 Friday slot during Ross's absence.
 A new series of the popular comedy stand-up show was quickly commissioned to fill the slot, which featured films for four weeks after the suspension.
 Friday Night with Jonathan Ross returned on 23 January 2009.
-The show's return was watched by 5.1 million viewers, and received 25 complaints (protesting the show's return), and 3 messages of support for Ross.
-Incidentally, there were fewer than 25 complaints made about the original incident prior to its reporting in the media.
+The show's return was watched by 5.1 million viewers, and received 25 complaints (protesting the show's return), and three messages of support for Ross.